arvigeus/AZ-204/NOTES.md

 All questions you have doubts on, **mark them for review** as you can't go back to them if you don't. **If you go to the bathroom / take a break, you cannot go back to previous questions!!!**

+## Encryption

+Everything is encrypted at rest with 256-bit AES, and in-transit with TLS.
+You can use your own encryption - provided by Azure (they manage it), or third party (you manage it).

 ## Random thoughts

 - Dashes are not allowed in account names.
 Probably because MS uses them to differentiate between primary `<account>.<url>` and secondary `<account>-secondary.<url>`.